- Home

 - Programs

-Program Description: The program in Dental Assisting Education is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of “approval without reporting requirements”.
-The Dental Assisting accredited diploma program prepares students for employment in a variety of positions in today's dental offices.
-The Dental Assisting program provides learning opportunities which introduce, develop, and reinforce academic and occupational knowledge, skills, and attitudes required for job acquisition, retention, and advancement.
-Additionally, the program provides opportunities to upgrade present knowledge and skills or to retrain in the area of dental assisting.
-Graduates of the program receive a Dental Assisting diploma.
-Graduates are certified in Radiology, Coronal Polishing and Expanded Duties in Georgia.
-Graduates of the CODA accredited dental assisting program are eligible to sit for the Dental Assisting National Board (DANB).
+The Dental Assisting accredited program prepares students for employment in various positions in today's dental offices.
+The Dental Assisting program provides learning opportunities that introduce, develop, and reinforce academic and occupational knowledge, skills, and attitudes required for job acquisition, retention, and advancement.
+Additionally, the program provides opportunities to upgrade present knowledge and skills or retrain in dental assisting.
+Graduates of the program receive a Dental Assisting diploma and are eligible to earn the Georgia Expanded Duties certification and may take the Dental Assisting National Board examination.

 Start Terms: